Exploring the Meaning Behind Electricians' Terminology for Light Bulbs

 FAQ Section:

-Can I utilize the LED bulb in fixtures which requires incandescent bulbs?
+Can I use the LED bulb in fixtures that needs incandescent bulbs?

-Yes, but it is important to make sure you have the right bulb size and shape for the fixture.
+Yes, but you need to make sure the bulb has the correct size and shape for the fixture.

 LED bulbs are the most energy efficient and long-lasting bulb.